Zrad/NableReportManagerAutomation/README.md

 * tkinter - Library used for GUI development
 * XlsxWriter - Library used for Excel file generation
 * Openpyxl - Library used to read Excel file
+* TQDM - Libray used to display progress

 ### Authors